Design-and-Innovation-2023/Team6B/docs/market-research/market-research.md

 ---

 # Market Research
-This project is aimed at aiding donors in their decision making process by simplifying their donation process flow with suggestions such as donation amount and charities to donate to based on their financial capabilities and interests indicated.
-In this section, the team researched on existing donation platforms to determine the viability of the new feature and also to identify the needs of the target audiences.
+After understanding the project requirements in detail, the team proceeded to conduct market research to gain insights into existing platforms and the pain points of the target audiences.
+This research was done before designing a viable solution that also addresses the pain points encountered during the process.

 ## Charitable Donations Platforms
 [<h2>1.
 TotalGiving</h2>](https://www.totalgiving.co.uk/)